Thank You Letter to a Friend After a Favor or Kind Gesture

 Do & Don’t - Thanking a Friend After a Favor

-A friend notices whether your note feels specific.
-The strongest thanks names the favor, shows what it changed and keeps the warmth matched to the relationship.
+A friend notices when your note feels specific.
+The strongest thank-you note names the favor, shows what it changed, and keeps the warmth matched to the relationship.

 What Makes the Thanks Feel Generic